WoltLab/docs.woltlab.com/docs/javascript_new-api_ui.md

 #### `allowFlip: string`

-{% include callout.html content="The value for `horizontal` is automatically flipped for RTL (right-to-left) languages, `left` is changed into `right` and vice versa.
-This setting only controls the behavior when violating space constraints, therefore the aforementioned transformation is always applied." type="info" %}
+!!! info "The value for `horizontal` is automatically flipped for RTL (right-to-left) languages, `left` is changed into `right` and vice versa.
+This setting only controls the behavior when violating space constraints, therefore the aforementioned transformation is always applied."

 _Defaults to `"both"`._